CRFricke/Authorization.Core/docs/Configure-Core-Roles-and-Users.md

 ### Define the claims associated with your entities

-At startup, the package's AuthorizationManager scans the assemblies loaded into the execution context of of the current domain for classes that implement the `IDefinesClaims` interface.
+At startup, the package's AuthorizationManager scans the application's assemblies for classes that implement the `IDefinesClaims` interface.
 It uses this interface to load the claims defined by the application.

 The Authorization.Core package provides a set of claims to control access to both Users and Roles.
 The claims defined for Role entities are shown below (the claims defined for User entities correspond one-for-one with